lazypower/lazychannel/README.md

+# THIS PROJECT IS DEPRECIATED

+Due to the nature of this application, it was ripe for abuse, and has therefore been discontinued.
+No further updates will be made to this repository.

 #Lazy Channel

 lazychannel is a python project intended to be used in the aggregation of Creative Commons music from various sources around the internet.